 Like the title says: I will proofread English-language writings (theses, essays, outpourings of creativity, whatever) and accept payment in books.

-This isn't my day job, so I don't have a fixed pay scale.
-You'll find books valued between small change and US$95 (not as crazy as it sounds, if I'm proofing your dissertation) on the wishlist, and you can pick something you think appropriate --- perhaps in value, perhaps a favourite of your own, perhaps something related to your thesis topic.
-Doesn't have to be new, but I'd stick at unmarked.
+This isn't my day job, so I don't have a fixed pay scale (although getting a dissertation professionally proofread can cost well upwards of a thousand euro -- I'm cheap.).
+You'll find books valued between small change and US$95 on the wishlist, and you can pick a something or two as you think appropriate --- perhaps by value, perhaps a favourite of your own, perhaps something related to your thesis topic.
+Doesn't have to be new, but please unmarked.
 (Short of time or patience?
 I've got a short list too.)

 This idea was prompted by a Dutch student asking me to give feedback on her English-language MA thesis.
-Since I have a fulltime job I don't really need the money, but I'm one of those warped individuals who actually enjoys this sort of thing.
+Since I have a nearly-fulltime job I don't really need the money, but I'm one of those warped individuals who actually enjoys this sort of thing.
 Not enough to do it for nothing, true, but I wouldn't feel right charging an hourly rate --- payment in books seems a perfect solution.
+(Also since I have a nearly-fulltime job I won't always be able to accept requests.
+Contact me early, the day before a deadline is not likely to work out.)

 One of the unexpected pleasures of this work is the range of material I get to look over.
 So far I've proofed: